cloud-design-dev/ibmcloud-vpc-fortigate-terraform/README.md

 ![Version 1 of deployment](https://dsc.cloud/quickshare/fortigate-single-zone-v1.png)

-## Currently Done
+## Wish List

+#### If creating a new VPC for the deployment

- - [x] VPC
+- [x] Create VPC across 3 zones
- - [x] 2 subnets for Fortigate VNF
+- [x] Create 2 subnets for Fortigate VNF (port 1 and port 2)
- - [x] 2 subnets for testing VMs
+- [x] Create 2 subnets for testing VMs
- - [x] Fortigate VNF
+- [x] Create Fortigate VNF and associated routing tables
- - [x] 2 Ubuntu 20 test VMs
+- [x] Create 2 Ubuntu 20 test VMs
- - [x] COS buckets for Fortigate Port 1 and Port 2 interfaces
+- [x] Create COS buckets for Fortigate Port 1 and Port 2 interfaces
- - [x] COS buckets for VM 1 and VM 2 subnets
+- [x] Create COS buckets for VM 1 and VM 2 subnets
- - [x] Subnets added to Fortigate routing table
+- [x] Attach Subnets to newly created Fortigate routing tables
- - [x] Routing table updated for VM 1 and VM 2 subnets to point to Fortigate Port 1 IP
+- [x] Routing table updated for VM 1 and VM 2 subnets to point to Fortigate Port 1 Private IP
+- [x] Create an Interface level VPC Flowlog collector for each Fortigate interface (port 1 and port 2)
+- [x] Create a Subnet level VPC Flowlog collector for each VM subnet.
+- [ ] Ability to deploy COS if no `cos_instance` variable is set
- - [ ] Verbose output of all resources
+- [ ] Ability to disable the deployment of the test VMs

+#### If using an existing VPC for the deployment

 - [x] Ability to use existing VPC as deployment target
+- [x] Create 2 subnets for Fortigate VNF (port 1 and port 2)
+- [x] Create 2 subnets for testing VMs
+- [x] Create Fortigate VNF and associated routing tables
+- [x] Create 2 Ubuntu 20 test VMs
+- [x] Create COS buckets for Fortigate Port 1 and Port 2 interfaces
+- [x] Create COS buckets for VM 1 and VM 2 subnets
+- [x] Attach Subnets to newly created Fortigate routing tables
+- [x] Routing table updated for VM 1 and VM 2 subnets to point to Fortigate Port 1 Private IP
+- [x] Create an Interface level VPC Flowlog collector for each Fortigate interface (port 1 and port 2)
+- [x] Create a Subnet level VPC Flowlog collector for each VM subnet
 - [ ] Ability to deploy COS if no `cos_instance` variable is set
+- [ ] Ability to use existing Subnets for Fortigate VNF
+- [ ] Ability to use existing Subnets for test VMs
+- [ ] Ability to disable the deployment of the test VMs

 ## Variables